 The Big Easy cooked the bird in 15 minutes per pound.
 The Stubb’s seasoning added a little sweetness.
 It also added a mild mustard flavor.
 I’ve rubbed beef in mustard before but never added mustard flavor to chicken.
 It was fantastic!

 I did make my chicken a beer can chicken by adding a bit more Stubb’s chicken rub to a can of beer that I then inserted into the chicken.
 You can skip that part if you wish, or use an empty soda can with chicken broth added.
 There’s no wrong here because the Big Easy cooks chicken right every time.
-And boy, does the skin comes out crispy and dangerously delicious to say nothing of how tender and moist the meat is, dark or white!
+The skin always comes out crispy and dangerously delicious, to say nothing of how tender and moist the meat is, dark or white!

 Stubb’s also makes a chicken and citrus marinade that is also great on chicken cooked in the Big Easy.

 Stubb’s Chicken Rub Chicken on the Char-Broil Big Easy

 - Rinse the chicken and pat dry.

 - Lightly brush the chicken with olive oil.

 - Generously sprinkle the chicken with the seasoning.

 - If opting to make beer can chicken open the can and drain (er… drink) about 1/4th of the beer.
 Add a heaping teaspoon of seasoning to the beer.
 Insert beer can into the bottom of the chicken.